slayer1371/deep-learning-room-reconstruction/README.md

 I collected 2 pairs of pictures (left_image, right_image) of my living room and my kitchen(with the phone on the same plane, just dislocated horizontally by a short distance).

 # UPDATE
-During our conversation in class, you mentioned that 2 pairs of images were not enough for good grades, and advised me to collect more images in different lighting conditions.
+During the conversation we had in class, you mentioned that 2 pairs of images were not enough for good grades, and advised me to collect more images in different lighting conditions.
 Also, when I asked that what should I be working on for the Semester Project update  - your advice was to solve the image correspondence problem.
 So I bought a tripod for the accuracy of the image, and a multicolored lamp for more variations in the images.
 I collected 22 pairs of images using this setup, and resized them to the dimensions of 768x1024 pixels, in a seperate "resized-images" folder on github.

 # Part 3 -